Here, you'll find documents that we think will be useful to you.

 How will I be supported aft an incident?

-A manager from suitsme will get in touch with you to talk about the incident.
+Someone from Suitsme will get in touch with you to talk about the incident.
 They will ask you what support would be helpful for you.
 This could include:

 Checking in and debriefing with you